 “Sec.
 613. 988 fee assessments.

-“(a)(1) There is imposed upon all local exchange carriers that enable end users to initiate a call to the 988 Lifeline, a monthly fee of $0.15 per access line sold or leased in the District; except that, no more than 5 access lines per shared plan shall be assessed a fee.
+“(a)(1) There is imposed upon all local exchange carriers, including wirelines and wireless carriers and interconnected Voice Over Internet Protocol (“VoIP”) service providers, as defined by 47 C.F.R § 9.3, that enable end users to initiate a call to the 988 Lifeline, a monthly fee of $0.15 per access line sold or leased in the District.

 “(2) The PBX tax per station shall be converted into a per-trunk tax based on a ratio of 15 PBX stations to one PBX trunk.